Winter grooming challenge – groom the muddy horse with muddy legs

 Go shopping for some fancy mud boots

-- I have older sets of fly boots that are about to be tossed into the trash, but for muddy turnout, they are perfect.
+- Older sets of fly boots about to be tossed into the trash, but they are perfect for muddy turnout.
 Hosing them off is a piece of cake.
 Using them helps a little.

-- I recently discovered the Shoo Fly boots, and these are thick and durable, keeping more mud out.
+- I recently discovered the Shoo Fly boots, which are thick and durable, keeping more mud out.
 Hose these guys off, too!

 - There are also some mud-specific boots called Whinny Wellies.
 And they are just that – Wellies for your horse.
 Waterproof and durable with easy on and off closures.

 - Silver Bells are similar to the Wellies, but for pasterns and hooves.

 Silver Bells boots for mud protection, also from Sox for Horses.

 Blankets and sheets are an option for the rest of your horse’s body.

 - They must be waterproof!
 Decide how much fill in the sheet is needed to compensate for a winter coat’s squishing down.
 An unfilled waterproof sheet is just fine for super hairy horses on milder winter days.